alfu32/v-tui-editor/README.md

 ![Workspace overview](doc/assets/Screenshot%20from%202025-11-19%2001-39-06.png)

+> ⚡ Compiles in under a second and produces ~900 KB static binaries on Linux thanks to V’s lean runtime.

 ## Objectives

 - **Composable primitives** – drive the entire UI from three reactive primitives (`<rect>`, `<text>`, `<relative>`) that can be nested, styled, and wired with events like a mini JSX for the terminal.